• Events and Webinars

 Quishing Graphic

 Cybercriminals are getting craftier.
-Quishing is the latest threat you need to watch out for.
+Quishing is a growing threat you need to watch out for.

-Quishing is QR (quick response) phishing, and unlike traditional phishing—or traditional traditional fishing—quishing uses QR codes to trick you into visiting malicious websites or downloading harmful content.
+Quishing is QR code phishing.
+Unlike traditional phishing, quishing uses QR codes to trick you into visiting malicious websites or downloading harmful content—and because QR codes are images, not text, most email security tools can’t detect them.

-Unfortunately, quishing attacks are rising—and quickly.
-QR code phishing has increased from just 0.8% of all cyberattacks in 2021 to nearly 11% in the first half of 2024.
+Quishing attacks are rising fast.
+QR code phishing has grown from just 0.8% of all cyberattacks in 2021 to nearly 11% now, and attacks increased fivefold last year alone, making it one of the fastest-growing cyber threats today.

 What Is Quishing?

 Quishing involves attackers creating QR codes that redirect victims to malicious websites.
-These codes can be embedded in emails, social media posts, printed materials, websites, or physical locations like restaurants, medical offices, or bus stops.
+These codes can be embedded in emails, social media posts, printed materials, websites, or physical locations like restaurants, parking meters, or EV charging stations.

-QR codes are no longer a novelty.
-They’ve become a significant part of our lives.
+QR codes have become a significant part of our lives.
 Scanning a QR code while shopping or eating at a restaurant wouldn’t be out of the ordinary.

 And it wouldn’t be strange to see a QR code in an email.
-Receiving an email requesting to scan an embedded QR code to access a document or reset your password is unlikely to raise any red flags—and attackers are taking advantage of this.
+Receiving an email requesting that you scan an embedded QR code to access a document or reset your password is unlikely to raise any red flags—and attackers are taking advantage of this.

 Quish Menu Scan